Sleep apnea refers to a group of breathing disorders such as problems with snoring, headaches, difficulty staying asleep, and lethargy in the daytime.

 There are also CBD vape pens available in the market today that offer higher bioavailability than oils; they also have a faster onset, but on the other hand, their effects are shorter-lived.

 CBD also comes in oral formats, such as capsules and edibles.
-These products provide a fixed dose of CBD per serving, so there is no guesswork involved — you just take as many gummies/capsules as recommended by your doctor, or as stated on the jar.
+These products provide a fixed dose of CBD per serving, so there is no guesswork involved — you just eat your favorite CBD-infused gummies or take as many CBD capsules to help you sleep as recommended by your doctor, or as stated on the jar.

 Finally, there are CBD topical formulations that you can use as a means of localized relief from pain, irritation, redness, swelling, and other kinds of physical discomfort.